thelittlemitak/git-notes/README.md

 This is the commit you are in, working on or pointing to.
 Always the last unless you change.

 #### Change HEAD to another branch (and last commit of it)
+NOTE: This is also the way to access a branch that's only on the Remote Tracking Branch.

 ```
 & git switch <branch-name>
 ```
-You also use the above to get the head back to normal after your do the below.
+You also use the above to get the head back to normal after you do the below.
 #### Change HEAD to another commit
 ```
 & git checkout <commit-hash>